Sheepadoodle’s are obedient, friendly, and loving with an appearance that will make you fall in love with them

 Some veterinarians and trainers run dog socials where there is a managed environment for dogs to play.

-When introducing your dog to other dogs and people, watching their body language, is key to stopping a potential disaster.
+When introducing your dog to other dogs and people, watching their dog body language, is key to stopping a potential disaster.

 It has been discovered that the most effective methods when training dogs are positive reinforcement and reward-based training.

-The use of punishment during training actually results in an increase in problematic behaviours.
+The use of punishment during training actually results in an increase in problematic behaviors.

 These problematic behaviors usually manifest as barking and aggression towards people, barking and nipping at other dogs, and growling.

 It is thought that these behaviors are a result of fear and anxiety developed through the use of punishment.

 So if we want a well-rounded, sociable dog, there are a few reward-based approaches we can use when our pooch is displaying the behavior we want:

 - Play reward – balls, toys, etc.